MediaArea/MediaConch_SourceCode/Config.md

 ==== Reconized entry ====

-* SQLite_Path: give the path where the database should be created, default is the current path.
+* SQLite_Path: give the path where the database should be created, default is the data application path.

 * Database_Enabled: enable or not the database, default yes.